Mining M&A standoff tests bankers' patience and skills

 SUFFERING FOR RIO

-Rio is also expected to pull the sale of its 29 percent stake in Coal & Allied in Australia, in what would be a painful move for Deutsche Bank (DBKGn.DE), which has been advising it on the deal that had been valued at $1.7 billion.
+Rio is also expected to pull the sale of its 29 percent stake in Coal & Allied in Australia, in what would be a painful move for Deutsche Bank, which has been advising it on the deal that had been valued at $1.7 billion.

 Morgan Stanley missed out on potential fees from a float of Rio's diamonds business.
-But because it advised Glencore (GLEN.L) on the takeover of Xstrata and Dubai Aluminum (Dubal) on the $15 billion merger of the Dubai and Abu Dhabi state aluminum producers, it tops the global league tables for announced and completed metals and mining deals this year.
+But because it advised Glencore on the takeover of Xstrata and Dubai Aluminium (Dubal) on the $15 billion merger of the Dubai and Abu Dhabi state aluminium producers, it tops the global league tables for announced and completed metals and mining deals this year.

 It's a situation bankers are still willing to go along with in the hopes of better times ahead with major clients.